Click the flag

 This comprehensive book provides a balanced overview of the current research on divorce.
 The authors examine the scientific evidence to uncover what can be said with certainty about divorce and what remains to be learned about this socially and politically charged issue.
 Accessible to parents and teachers as well as clinicians and researchers, the volume examines the impact of marital breakup on children, adults, and society.

 The Divorce Workbook for Children: Help for Kids to Overcome Difficult Family Changes and Grow up Happy.
-Lisa Schab, $16.95; professional version with CD-ROM, $29.95
+Lisa Schab, $34.95

 These 40 sensitively written activities will help kids cope better with their parents' separation and divorce.
 The activities address such issues as coping with feelings, staying out of the middle of parental problems, reacting to a parent who begins to date again, and much more.
 These activities can be done on their own or as part of a therapy program, and are appropriate for kids between the ages of six and twelve.